Alternative titles for this job

 Saw doctors set and adjust sawmill saws and repair, grind and sharpen hand, band and circular saws.

 Saw doctors usually earn

-Pay for saw doctors varies depending on experience and employer.
+Pay for saw doctors varies depending on experience.

-- Apprentice saw doctors may start on the minimum wage or a little more, with rates increasing as they gain experience and unit standards.
+- Saw doctors usually start on the minimum wage or a little more, with rates increasing as they gain experience.

 - PAYE.net website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Saw doctors may do some or all of the following:

 - fix saws by welding, replacing teeth and hammering out lumps and twists